-The Pharisee, enemy of the law received, heard the clear voice of James profoundly stirring his heart with divine teachings; converted. he bathed his face in tears.
+The Pharisee, enemy of the law received, heard the clear voice of James profoundly stirring his heart with divine teachings; converted, he bathed his face in tears.
+Vinctus a turba prius obsequente, cum magus sperat Jacobum ligare, vertit in penas rabiem furoris, respuit tandem magicos abusus.